 Other critics claim that the writers of the New Testament only claimed to have been eyewitnesses but really never observed Jesus themselves or even lived around the same time of Jesus.
 Well, this is why the dating of the original document is so important in supporting the reliability of a work.
 As mentioned in the third installment of this series, The Bible Put to the Bibliograhical and External Evidence Test, there is already a consensus among textual scholars that all the books of the New Testament were completed no later than 100 AD, affirming that the events that were recorded were done so by writers who either witnessed those events themselves or had access to people who witnessed those events in a close time period of Jesus' life.

 In conclusion, there is plenty of evidence that suggests that the writers of the Bible were close in geography and chronology to the events they reported on.
-We have good reason to believe they had firsthand experience of the events they reported on, or, at the very least, had access to the to the people who had witnessed the events for themselves.
+We have good reason to believe they had firsthand experience of the events they reported on, or, at the very least, had access to the the people who had witnessed the events for themselves.
 This, in combination with ruling out that the Bible is not a book full of contradictions gives the Bible, according to textual scholars, a passing grade on the internal evidence test.

 Now, of course, there are many other questions to be asked about the internal evidence test of the Bible, like how do we know for sure that the writers who wrote the New Testament are the true writers who have received credit and how do we know for sure that the Old Testament writers were credible sources themselves?
-Well, to that I must say that, firstly, there should be many more questions about other ancient texts considering they possess far less evidence than the Bible, yet, many of them, too, qualify as being a reliable source; and secondly, that many of the questions about the general reliability of the Bible can be answered with varying degrees of confidence based on cross-examining the breadth of archaeological discoveries and the knowledge we have of ancient cultures that goes far beyond what one book such as God-Breathed or one person such as myself can provide.
+Well, to that I must say that, firstly, there should be many more questions about other ancient texts considering they possess far less evidence than the Bible, yet, many of them, too, qualify as being a reliable source.
+Secondly, I say that many of the questions regarding the general reliability of the Bible can be answered with varying degrees of confidence based on cross-examining the breadth of archaeological discoveries and the knowledge we have of ancient cultures that goes far beyond what one book such as God-Breathed or one person such as myself can provide.

-It is also important to know that through the cross-examination of the pieces of evidence that are used within the three evidence tests (bibliographical, external, and internal tests) and through your own due diligence to search for the truth about the Bible – that the questions you may have may not only be answered but that the gaps or questions that may never be filled or answered completely (because every ancient text will always have unfillable gaps or questions that might not be answered completely), may cause you to realize that the unknowns of the Bible or any other ancient text, or even any theory that is out there can be filled by making inferences that stem from the evidence and the answers that are already known.
+It is also important to know that through the cross-examination of the pieces of evidence that are used within the three evidence tests (bibliographical, external, and internal tests) and through your own due diligence to search for the truth about the Bible – that the questions you may have may not only be answered but that the gaps of knowledge or questions that may never be filled or answered completely (because every ancient text will always have unfillable gaps or questions that might not be answered completely) may cause you to realize that the unknowns of the Bible or any other ancient text, or even any theory that is out there, can be filled by making inferences that stem from the evidence and the answers that are already known.

 In other words, we all need some form of faith – not blind faith – but faith supported by reason cultivated by evidence that gives us a cause to believe in the things we believe in despite not having all the answers.